grocy/grocy-desktop/README.md

 The installer has bundled, beside the application itself and the CefSharp dependencies, a for grocy configured PHP and nginx version (in `embedded_dependencies/php.zip` / `embedded_dependencies/nginx.zip`) and the current grocy and Barcode Buddy release.

-Everything will be unpacked to `%localappdata%\grocy-desktop` by default, the path can also be changed during the installation process.
+Everything will be unpacked to `%programfiles%\grocy-desktop` by default, the path can also be changed during the installation process.
 (This does not apply when running/installing the UWP app, normally from the Microsoft Store - UWP apps have their own default package locations.)

 ### What happens on start